cxw620/rust-polyglot/src/rustdoc.md

 It is generally not considered good form to use this feature to hide `use`;
 after all,
-the reader of the documentation will probably want the same `use` and hiding it is Really Not Helping.
+the reader will probably want the same `use` and hiding it is Really Not Helping.